Robert James Cromie: Consolidation of the Vancouver Sun

 D.A.
 McGregor described Cromie's acquisition and consolidation of the Sun as follows in 1946:

 "On September 1, 1917, the Sun took over the News-Advertiser, paying J. S. H. Matson only $100,000 for it, it was said.
 At one stroke Mr. Cromie did two good pieces of business.
-He eliminated a rival, which, though not very aggressive at the time, might any day become an aggressive rival; and he added that rival’s circulation to his own.
+He eliminated a rival, which, though not very aggressive at the time, might any day become an aggressive rival; and he added that rival's circulation to his own.
 The circulation of the News-Advertiser at the time was 8,000, that claimed by the Sun 10,000 (p 129)."

 "In purchasing the World, Mr. Cromie apparently neglected to stipulate that Mr. Campbell should stay out of the Vancouver newspaper field.
 At any rate, Mr. Campbell did not stay out.
 On June 2, 1924, he started publication of the Evening Star, invading the very portion of the field on which Mr. Cromie was pinning his greatest hopes.
 The Evening Star was a six-day paper with a reduced news service, selling at 1 cent a copy on the street and at 30 cents a month delivered.
 The Star, its publisher announced, would cover the news of the world in condensed form.
-Its slogan would be: “If it will help make a greater Vancouver, the Star is for it (pp. 134-5).”
+Its slogan would be: "If it will help make a greater Vancouver, the Star is for it (pp. 134-5)."

 "In January, 1926, General Odlum and Mr. Cromie made a deal which stabilized the newspaper situation and had the effect of eliminating a lot of senseless and profitless competition.
-The Evening Star became the Morning Star, taking over the Morning Sun’s circulation, while the Sun acquired the Star’s evening circulation and withdrew from the morning field altogether.
+The Evening Star became the Morning Star, taking over the Morning Suns circulation, while the Sun acquired the Stars evening circulation and withdrew from the morning field altogether.
 At the same time, the Sunday Sun, which was a relic of the Sunday morning edition of the old News-Advertiser, ceased publication as a Sunday newspaper, and became the Saturday edition of the Evening Sun (p.
 136)."